openpracticelibrary/openpracticelibrary/src/pages/practice/security-checklist.md

   check their code for common security risks.

   The earlier that vulnerabilities are discovered, the cheaper and easier they are to fix.
-The tool is intended for use as part of a software team’s code review process, to improve security posture, and the quality of the code they release.
+The tool is intended for use as part of a software team’s code review process to improve security posture, and the quality of the code they release.

   ### Introducing the Security Checklist